 Sleep

+One of the LD and ADHD challenges is sleep issues.
 Sleep is very important for everyday functioning, and people who do not get enough sleep can demonstrate symptoms that are similar to people with ADHD.
 Lack of sleep can also make ADHD symptoms worse, so it is very important to set aside enough time for sleep every night.

 Learn more at the Sleep Foundation